OxHobbs/AzureWvdDSC/README.md

 This script can take four optional parameters:

-    ResourceGroupName = [The resource group in which the storage account and session hosts reside] StorageAccountName = [The name of the storage account where the DSC artifacts will be staged] ProfileShare = [The UNC Path where your FSLogix profile VHDs will be stored] VMNames = [Provide a list of VMs that need to be configured.
-If this value is ommitted then the script will dynamically pull a list of VMs from the provided resource group]
+* `ResourceGroupName`:The resource group in which the storage account and session hosts reside
+* `StorageAccountName`: The name of the storage account where the DSC artifacts will be staged
+* `ProfileShare`: The UNC Path where your FSLogix profile VHDs will be stored
+* `VMNames`: Provide a list of VMs that need to be configured.
+If this value is ommitted then the script will    dynamically pull a list of VMs from the provided resource group

 ## Examples